shenwei356/csvtk/doc/docs/usage.md

   csvtk long2matrix [flags]

 Flags:
   -B, --clear-bad-value    keep records failing to pass the filter but clear the value -f, --fields strings     the three fields/column to use. e.g., -f 1,2,3 or -f a,b,v (default [1-3]) -h, --help               help for long2matrix
-  -N, --keep-non-numberic   keep non-numeric values when filter by --min-value or --max-value -M, --max-value float     only save records with values <= this value (default 1.7976931348623157e+308) -m, --min-value float     only save records with values >= this value (default -1.7976931348623157e+308)
+  -N, --keep-non-numeric   keep non-numeric values when filtering by --min-value or --max-value -M, --max-value float    only save records with values <= this value (default 1.7976931348623157e+308) -m, --min-value float    only save records with values >= this value (default -1.7976931348623157e+308)
       --na string          content for filling NA data

 ```

-Examles
+Examples

 ```
 $ cat testdata/pairwise-data.tsv